Millennium Sapphire (MSTO) Price Down 0% This Week

-Millennium Sapphire (MSTO) traded flat against the U.S. dollar during the one day period ending at 0:00 AM E.T. on September 8th.
-In the last seven days, Millennium Sapphire has traded down 0% against the U.S. dollar.
-One Millennium Sapphire token can currently be bought for $0.17 or 0.00000604 BTC on popular cryptocurrency exchanges.
-Millennium Sapphire has a total market capitalization of $120.60 million and $71.58 worth of Millennium Sapphire was traded on exchanges in the last 24 hours.
+Millennium Sapphire (MSTO) traded flat against the dollar during the 24 hour period ending at 9:00 AM E.T. on September 13th.
+Millennium Sapphire has a market cap of $120.60 million and $71.58 worth of Millennium Sapphire was traded on exchanges in the last day.
+One Millennium Sapphire token can currently be purchased for about $0.17 or 0.00000604 BTC on major exchanges.
+During the last week, Millennium Sapphire has traded 0% lower against the dollar.

 - Zoo Token (ZOOT) traded 2.2% lower against the dollar and now trades at $0.0652 or 0.00000239 BTC.